How to Change Lid Close Behavior in Ubuntu 20.04

 • HandleLidSwitch=lock – lock when lid closed.

-• HandleLidSwitch=ignore – do nothing.
+• HandleLidSwitch=ignore – do nothing, some laptops will disconnect Wi-Fi.

 • HandleLidSwitch=poweroff – shutdown.